 As healthcare delivery continues to evolve, we continuously evaluate our assets, operators and markets to position our portfolio for long-term success.
-With broadening vaccine distribution and national caseloads showing encouraging signs of declining, we are hopeful that the impact of the pandemic on our operators is improving, yet we remain vigilant in our approach.
-Our strategy includes applying our proprietary data analytics platform to enhance investment underwriting and asset management, as well as selling or transitioning assets that do not meet our portfolio criteria.
-In 2020, using our proprietary data analytics platform, we completed substantially all of our strategic asset repositions and transitioning objectives, which included selling 43 facilities subject to operating leases for approximately \$181 million in net proceeds, recognizing a gain on sale of approximately \$19 million.
-In addition, despite a challenging year for acquisitions, we acquired eleven new facilities for a total investment of \$104 million in 2020, invested \$43 million in new mortgages and made \$111 million of investments in Omega's capital expenditure programs.
+We are hopeful that the impact of the pandemic on our operators is improving, yet we remain vigilant in our approach.
+Our strategy includes applying our proprietary data analytics platform to enhance investment underwriting and asset management, as well as selling or transitioning assets, or portfolios of assets that do not meet our portfolio criteria.

-TSR Performance Results for One-, Three-, Five- and Ten-Year Periods ended 2020
+TSR Performance Results for One-, Three-, Five- and Ten-Year Periods ended 2021

-While the total shareholder return ("TSR") across REITs was impacted by the COVID-19 pandemic, Omega outperformed the FTSE Nareit Equity Health Care Index (the "Index") by approximately 1,460 basis points on a compounded, annualized basis over a three-year period ended 2020.
+While the total shareholder return ("TSR") across REITs was impacted by the COVID-19 pandemic, Omega underperformed the FTSE Nareit Equity Health Care Index (the "Index") on a compounded, annualized basis over a three-year period ended 2021, reflecting the disproportionate impact of the pandemic on the senior and long term care sectors.
 The charts below illustrate our TSR performance over a variety of short-term and long-term time-periods.
+Our three-year TSR performance directly impacted executive pay and resulted in no earning or vesting of performance-based awards for the period ended December 31, 2021.
+Notably, prior to the pandemic, our TSR performance had consistently exceeded the Index, including on a compounded, annualized basis for the one-, three-, five- and ten-year periods ended 2019, with Omega outperforming the Index by 1,077 basis points for the three-year period ended 2019.

-TSR Annualized Performance for Multi-Year Periods ended December 31, 2020
+TSR Annualized Performance for Periods ended December 31, 2021